 I have been thinking a lot lately about the importance of developing these habits and realized what a great gift this would be for our students.
-As an educator, we spend a lot of time teaching our students about reading, math, and science.
-We even teach students how to treat each other, but how much time do we spend talking about how they should treat themselves?
+As educators, we teach our students reading, math, and science.
+We even teach students how to treat each other, but how much time do we spend discussing how students should treat themselves?

-I’ve shared a daily classroom schedule perfect for the K-5 self-contained classroom.
+I’ve shared a daily schedule perfect for the K-5 self-contained classroom.
 The first part of the morning is dedicated to the morning meeting.
 One of the hardest things about teaching is dealing with various behaviors exhibited by children in the classroom and how we, as teachers, deal with those behaviors.
-Students come to us with a lot of baggage.
+Students sometimes come to us with a lot of baggage.
 There is no way for us to know what students are dealing with at home, but there is a way to get students to start their day on the right foot.
-How?
-The morning meeting.

 Start with Silence

-Begin every morning by having students come to the carpet area for a moment of silence.
-Silence doesn't have to be a religious thing but just a time for students to clear their minds and prepare for the day.
+The first part of the morning meeting is to have your students come to the carpet as a whole class for a moment of silence.
+Silence is a great time for students to clear their minds and prepare for the day.
 There are several excellent videos from GoNoodle to use during this time.
 Here is an example:

 Affirmations develop an atmosphere in the classroom where it is the norm to acknowledge positive behaviors, thoughts, and actions.
-It needs to be consistent to change teacher and student's attitudes and actions.
+It needs to be consistent to change teachers and students’ attitudes and actions.
 Here are the steps to teach the affirmation each week:

 Teach – Discuss with students what the affirmation looks like and sounds like.
 Students need to understand how to do them effectively.

 Acknowledge Behaviors – Publicly acknowledge when students are doing the desired behavior.
 Encourage students to recognize others, too.
-Be sure to send positive notes or make calls to let parents know when students are doing well.
+Be sure to send positive notes, use punch cards, or make calls to let parents know when students are doing well.

 Our thoughts are creative forces and are constantly expressing themselves in our lives.
-We need to teach our students how to rehearse to achieve their desired results.
+We must teach our students how to rehearse to achieve their desired results.

-For example, if students want to make good grades, they need to picture themselves doing what it takes to succeed.
+For example, if students want to make good grades, they must picture themselves doing what it takes to succeed.
 Have students create an image of doing whatever they need to do and repeat these images repeatedly in their minds.